samuelcampione/Predicting-Exercise-in-Older-Adults/README.md

 <br>

-For now, the [SAS code](https://github.com/stcampione/Physical-Activity-Personality/blob/main/bring%20in%20data%20MIDUS%20refresher.sas) is for a random effects logistic regression model looking at whether or not someone engaged in physical activity.
+For now, the [SAS script](https://github.com/stcampione/Physical-Activity-Personality/blob/main/bring%20in%20data%20MIDUS%20refresher.sas) is for a random effects logistic regression model looking at whether or not someone engaged in physical activity.
 I am currently working on the code for the full two-part mixed effects model.
+Additionally, I checked the personality trait scale score by writing my [own SAS code](https://github.com/stcampione/Physical-Activity-Personality/blob/main/hand_calculate_scale_scores_M1%20(1).sas) to calculate scordes and comparing results

 <br>